Bilateral Coordination is the ability to use both sides of your body in a coordinated fashion.

 3. Leading Hand and Supporting Hand

-Coordinating your leading hand and supporting hand actions together are required for tasks where you are required to stabilize an item with one hand, while your dominant hand does more skilled work.
+Coordinating your leading hand and supporting hand actions together are required for tasks where you need to stabilize an item with one hand, while your dominant hand does more skilled work.

 Leading Hand and Supporting Hand Examples: